protocol/.github/templates/README.md

 | `config` | `object` | Configuration object because of which the file is being copied.
 For more information, see [config context](#config-context) |
 | `github` | `object` | Information about the target repository the file is being copied to.
 For more information, see [github context](#github-context) |

+The context container is generated automatically before template expansion is performed.

 #### `config` context

 The `config` context is the configuration object because of which the file is being copied.
+It is created by merging the `defaults` object with a `repository` object (from the `repositories` array) from a JSON configuration file.

 | Property name | Type | Always present | Description |
 | --- | --- | --- | --- |